 - You will keep the same EIN number unless certain circumstances, such as changes in ownership or legal structure, require a new number.

 Once you obtain your business’s EIN, your next task is to understand the payroll taxes you are responsible for withholding and paying.
 Here’s a rundown.

 Federal Payroll Taxes

 It’s up to you to verify that each new employee is legally eligible to work in the United States.
 You do this by completing the U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification.
-Sole proprietors do not need to fill out an I9 on themselves but must do so for any employees they hire.
+Sole Proprietors do not need to fill out an I-9 on themselves but must do so for any employees they hire.
 Use the Social Security Number Verification Service (SSNVS) to verify that names and social security numbers match.
-It’s important to note, a person may have a valid SSN but not be authorized to work in the U.S., so use E-Verify to confirm employment eligibility.
+It’s important to note, a person may have a valid SSN but not be authorized to work in the United States, so use E-Verify to confirm employment eligibility.